Skip to main content

 What if I have evidence that proves the payment is valid?

-There is a dispute resolution process through which you can respond and submit evidence to make your case of a valid payment.
+• There is a dispute resolution process through which you can respond and submit evidence to make your case for a valid payment.

-• If the dispute is ruled in your favor: the disputed amount & the $25 fee is returned to you.
+• If the dispute is ruled in your favor: the disputed amount & the $25 fee are returned to you.

 • If the dispute is lost & the ruling is upheld: the bank’s decision is final and the cardholders will be refunded the disputed amount.